Skip to main content

 What Results Can I Expect After an Arm Lift?

-It is important to note the Aly-posterior scar technique is based on sound “plastic surgery principles,” which dictate that the surgeon:
+It is important to note the Aly-posterior scar technique is based on sound “plastic surgery principles,” which dictate that the surgeon can:

 3. Design an operation that allows one to approximate that ideal as much as possible.
-Note that not every patient is able to achieve ideal contour.
-As a general rule, “the attained results are highly dependent on the presentation of the patient.”
+Note that only some patients can achieve the ideal contour.
+As a general rule, “the attained results are highly dependent on the patient’s presentation.”

 The improvement in arm contour after Aly-posterior scar brachioplasty generally ranges from very good to superb.
-The more deflated an arm is at presentation, the better the result is.
+As this procedure primarily deals with removing excess skin, the more deflated an arm is at presentation, the better the result appears.

 View our arm lift photo gallery to see the results of previous patients.